What is Physiotherapy?

 What will my first visit look like?

-Your physiotherapist will introduce themselves to you and begin by listening to the reason for your visit.
-They will take a medical history and perform a physical movement exam to gain information necessary to create your recovery and treatment plan.
+At the start of your appointment, your physiotherapist will introduce themselves to you and begin the session by listening to the reason for your visit.
+They will take a medical history and perform an assessment which will look at how you perform certain movements, how the joints and muscles are moving and if there are any weaknesses.

-They will detail any findings from their assessment, recommend a treatment plan and answer any questions you may have.
-Exercises to be completed at home may be given as part of your plan.
+Your physiotherapist will then detail the findings from their assessment, recommend a treatment plan and answer any questions you may have.
+Treatment may include hands-on techniques such as joint mobilizations and massage and stretching techniques.
+Exercise instruction during the session and exercises to be completed at home may be given as part of your plan.

 What should I wear to my physiotherapy appointment?